commontoolsinc/labs/rfcs/2024-05-13-minimal-ui-components.md

 })
 ```

-In a web context, we may want to consider combining elements and constructor functions for a similar purpose.
+In a web context you could use classes or factory functions toward a similar purpose.
 For example, [Spellcaster](https://github.com/gordonbrander/spellcaster) uses a combination of Hyperscript, Signals, and simple constructor functions to offer React-like / SwiftUI-like components:

 ```JavaScript
 import {signal} from 'spellcaster/spellcaster.js'